 Bit [1] of registers 26 and 42 is used to enable near-end loopback for ports 1 and 2, respectively.
 Alternatively, the MII Management register 31, bit [1] can be used to enable near-end loopback.

-The near-end loopback paths are illustrated in the following figure.
+The near-end loopback paths are illustrated in Figure 14.

-Figure 15.
-Near-end (Remote) Loopback Path
+Figure 14.
+Near-End (Remote) Loopback Path

 MII Management (MIIM) Registers